-Source: ONS ASHE, workplace analysis The higher earnings for those living in Croydon is likely to be linked to the high proportion of residents who commute into central London.
+Source: ONS ASHE, workplace analysis

+The higher earnings for those living in Croydon is likely to be linked to the high proportion of residents who commute into central London.
 The 2011 Census figures suggest that Croydon is a net exporter of workers.

 The number of jobs in Croydon each year, over the past 3 years to 2017 has averaged at around 119,000 per year.
 Latest estimates for 2017 suggest that Croydon has a much higher than average proportion of jobs in the wholesale and retail sectors, in health and social work and in education.

 Professional and administrative support services also feature at around 8% in Croydon.

 Figure 4 - Top 6 Employee jobs 2017

-Source: ONS business register and employment survey Nearly a half (48.5%) of the jobs in Croydon comprise occupations such as managers, directors, senior officials, professional, associate professional & technical staff.
-This is not surprising as the Council offices and other public sector offices are located in Croydon as well as law firms.
+Source: ONS business register and employment survey

+Nearly a half (48.5%) of the jobs in Croydon comprise occupations such as managers, directors, senior officials, professional, associate professional & technical staff.
+This is not surprising as there are lots of offices, banks, law firms and retail outlets in the town Centre.

-Occupations in the services sector including care, leisure, sales and customer services account for 19.3% of the total occupations in Croydon.
+Occupations in the services sector including care, leisure, sales and customer services account for 18.6% of the total occupations in Croydon.
 This is higher than the London and national averages.

-Figure 5 - Employment by Occupation for those aged 16+ years, (July 2017-June 2018)
+Figure 5 - Percentage Employment by Occupation for those aged 16+ years, (October 2017- September 2018)